tanmatt/QuoteOfTheDay/README.md

 - Tue Sep 17 07:00:04 2024 | Happiness can exist only in acceptance. - George Orwell
 - Wed Sep 18 07:00:03 2024 | Climate change is a terrible problem, and it absolutely needs to be solved.
 It deserves to be a huge priority. - Bill Gates
 - Thu Sep 19 07:00:03 2024 | Never in the field of human conflict was so much owed by so many to so few. - Winston Churchill
+- Fri Sep 20 07:00:03 2024 | I do not believe in the God of theology who rewards good and punishes evil. - Albert Einstein